BlakeRain/blakerain.com/content/blog/adding-dns-adblock-to-unbound/index.md

 To configure Unbound, I needed to process the hosts file I got from Steven Black's repository into something that Unbound can use.
 To configure Unbound to block a domain, we want to use a `local-zone` configuration for each of the blocked domains.
-Each `local-zone` configuration allows us to set the answer Unbound will reply with if there is no `local-data` matching the domain.
-I use the `refuse` option, which tells Unbound to respond with the `REFUSED` response code (number 5), which is a good response for policy decisions.
+Each `local-zone` configuration will configure the reply that Unbound will send if there is no `local-data` matching the domain.
+Because I want to block these domains, I use the `refuse` option, which tells Unbound to respond with the `REFUSED` response code (number 5), which is a good response for policy decisions.

 ```yaml
 # Block my own domain